 Public Service Loan Forgiveness IS a Good Strategy…Today

 Public Service Loan Forgiveness² (PSLF) is an income-driven strategy for borrowers that work for a non-profit, including public universities.
 Any remaining debt is forgiven after 10 years of income-driven payments.
 Congress made a special exemption for this program and forgiveness is not taxable.
 This means borrowers could purposefully keep income low (say, by maxing out retirement contributions) and let their loans run up knowing they’ll be forgiven.
 We’ve run this projection for new doctors, who have low income for several years as residents, and it can result in six-figure savings.
-However, what Congress gives it can also take away.
-It is my opinion, once the public hears about doctors being forgiven $500,000 debts tax-free using a program designed for social workers, this program will be killed in a hurry.
-This program was created in 2007, so the first borrowers only became eligible for forgiveness last fall.
-I expect it will be in the news this year.
+However, what Congress gives it can also take away, and the program has come under fire for not being user friendly.
+With that said, due to the lack of a track record on this program we recommend people only use it if they are saving substantial amounts in case the program gets reformed.

 Without a Special Repayment Plan, Look at Refinancing Privately

 Income-driven repayment plans are only beneficial for a very narrow range of borrowers.
 Public Service Loan Forgiveness may be politically risky.
 If a borrower isn’t utilizing these options, or some other special option like Teacher Loan Forgiveness, they should look to refinance high-interest loans.
 Federal loans have been as high as 6.8%, while borrowers with good earnings have refinanced below 5%.
-This option does eliminate the ability to use hardship forbearance if you become unemployed, but it can substantially reduce the lifetime cost of repayment.
+Although, this reduction in interest rates may not be the boon that it appears to be.
+Given the recent shift in the political landscape, it is our opinion that it may be better to adopt a wait and see approach for the next six months; if you refinance and any amount of federal loan forgiveness happens you could end up on the losing end.

 Most Borrowers with Six-Figure Debt Need Help